dseeni/TechArtDemos/README.md

 API calls tend to incur a heavy performance penalty, at a high level, script execution first deals with the Maya API exclusively, querying necessary component level information with the MIterator classes, and making necessary solver calculations with MMatrix and MVector.
-When transformations are finalized, all component transformations are pushed to a single Maya CMDS call.
+When transformation targets are finalized, all component transformations are pushed to a single Maya CMDS call.
 This allows for these tools to leverage Maya's built-in undo functionality, despite heavy use of the Maya API.